Jarkk0/eficode/README.md

 * Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.

 * The developers are still keen to run the app and its pipeline on their own computers.
 Share the development files for the container by using volumes, and make sure the containers are started with a command enabling hot reload.

-### Node and React development

-*Node and React applications are highly popular technologies.
-Understanding them will give you an advantage in front- and back-end development projects.*

-* The application now only reports the current weather.
-It should probably report the forecast e.g. a few hours from now. (tip: [openweathermap api](https://openweathermap.org/forecast5))

-* There are [eslint](http://eslint.org/) errors.
-Sloppy coding it seems.
-Please help.

-* The app currently reports the weather only for location defined in the *backend*.
-Shouldn't it check the browser location and use that as the reference for making a forecast? (tip: [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation))

-### Testing

-*Test automation is key in developing good quality applications.
-Finding bugs in early stages of development is valuable in any software development project.
-With Robot Framework you can create integration tests that also serve as feature descriptions, making them exceptionally useful.*

-* Create automated tests for the application. (tip: [mocha](https://mochajs.org/))

-* Create [Robot Framework](http://robotframework.org/) integration tests.
-Hint: Start by creating a third container that gives expected weather data and direct the backend queries there by redefining the **MAP_ENDPOINT**.

 ### Cloud